contentcal-org/ccal-tech-test/front-end/README.md

 ## Our Stack

-We are currently working with...
+We are currently working with and what has been implmented in this tech test is ...

 - [Angular 10+](https://angular.io/)
 - [Typescript](https://www.typescriptlang.org/)